Johann Carion: Chronicles

 Carion's Chronicles became an important work in Lutheran and more generally Protestant millenarian thought.
-From an original that was indeed by Carion, it was completely rewritten in its Latin version at the hands of Melanchthon, and others.
-With Joachim Camerarius, Melanchthon and other Lutheran humanist scholars changed what was a traditional chronicle into a Reformation narrative of the Middle Ages.
+From an original that was indeed penned by Carion, it was completely rewritten in its Latin version at the hands of Melanchthon, and others.
+With Joachim Camerarius, Melanchthon and other Lutheran humanist scholars the work changed from a traditional chronicle into a Reformation narrative of the Middle Ages.
 After Melanchthon's death, Caspar Peucer continued to edit it.
 Major features were the scheme of four monarchies taken from the Book of Daniel, extended by the medieval idea of translatio imperii; further there is a second Three Eras schematic, the third period of which will be co-extensive with the Roman Empire extended by the Holy Roman Empire (the fourth monarchy) which will last to 2000 AD.
+A part of the work today attributed to Melanchthon contained the first evidence for the Lotharian legend.
+A disproven theory which purported to explain why Roman law (as expounded in the Corpus iuris civilis) was the law of the Holy Roman Empire.

 Initially, Carion published a short universal history in German, at Wittenberg (1532).
 It was then translated into Latin by Herman Bonnus (Halle, 1537); there were numerous subsequent editions and translations.

 In England there were translations by Walter Lynne, and also by Thomas Lanquet (unfinished) which was completed by Thomas Cooper (with Robert Crowley) and became known as Cooper's Chronicle.

-In 1567, Peter Canisius, the most important Jesuit in Germany, wrote to the Catholic historian Onofrio Panvinio to inquire about the chronicle he was preparing to counter Carion's Chronicles.
-The Jesuits hoped to use the book in Germany, but despite Canisius's high expectations, Panvinio's work remained only in manuscript.
+In 1567, Peter Canisius, the most important Jesuit in Germany, wrote to the Catholic historian Onofrio Panvinio to inquire about the chronicle he was preparing.
+The work was intended to counter Carion's Chronicles.
+The Jesuits hoped to use the book in Germany, but despite Canisius's high expectations, Panvinio's work remained only a manuscript.
 As a result, it was not until the end of the sixteenth century that Orazio Torsellino's Epitome Historiarum (1598) gave the Jesuits a Catholic counterpart to Carion's Chronicles.